Program Officer, East Africa

 Linda Ochiel is a program officer in the foundation’s Nairobi office.
-She works with the Civic Engagement and Government team, focusing on the Eastern Africa region.
+She works with the Civic Engagement and Government team, focusing on the East Africa region.

 Linda holds an MA in communications studies, an MA in diplomacy, and a post-graduate diploma in mass communications and public relations from the University of Nairobi.
 She also holds BEd arts degree from Moi University and diplomas in human rights and video advocacy from national, regional, and international institutions.
 She is an alumna of the Women in Public Service Project, the Equitas International Human Rights Training Program, and the Witness Video Advocacy Institute.